aiidateam/aiida-core/docs/source/scheduler/index.rst

 ParEnvJobResource (SGE-like)
 ----------------------------
 In SGE and similar schedulers, one has to specify a *parallel environment* and the *total number of CPUs* requested.
-The class is :py:class:`aiida.scheduler.datastructures.ParEnvJobResource`.
+The class is :py:class:`aiida.schedulers.datastructures.ParEnvJobResource`.

 Once an instance of the class is obtained, you have the following fields that you can set: